glimmbo/TAGG/README.md

 The video content of this site reads from specific sources in the [`vimeo.com/taggcreative`](vimeo.com/taggcreative) account.
 Please follow these directions to ensure all intended content loads properly.
 Each video the site uses require a JSON description.

 > ### Note the commas and double quotes when writing descriptions!
 Last item of the JSON must _not_ have a comma.
 White space and newlines are ignored.
-For any problems with writing JSON, check out the official documentation at [json.org](https://www.json.org/json-en.html)
+For any problems with writing JSON,use this [validator](https://jsonlint.com/)

 ## **WORKS Section JSON Description**